 1. There’s no place like Pocono!

 Nicknamed the “Tricky Triangle” for its unique, three-turn design, Pocono Raceway is the only NASCAR track of its kind.
 Each of the track’s three turns presents a different angle, keeping drivers on their toes and fans on their feet.
-Another reason to love Pocono Raceway is their Worry-Free Weather Guarantee; all Saturday and Sunday NASCAR tickets are covered.
+Another reason to love Pocono Raceway is their Worry-Free Weather Guarantee; select Saturday and Sunday NASCAR tickets are covered.

 2. It’s intense.